Getting Started with Flexynesis

 Install

-The installation process via pip/conda (assuming you have conda installed) should take a few minutes.
+The installation process via pip/mamba (assuming you have mamba installed) should take a few minutes.

 # create an environment with python 3.11